jackyzha0/jackyzha0.github.io/content/thoughts/language.md

 - Relational relativity hypothesis: possibility that verb meanings will vary from language to language (linguistic work showing that noun meanings are more similar across languages than are verb meanings)
 - Word extension: to what extent is a word valid?
 	- Underextensions: using words in a more restricted fashion
-	- Overextensions: using words in a more broad fashion
+	- Overextensions: using words in a more broad fashion (for related study, see Naigles & Gelman 1995 study, results showed that overextensions are mistakes, they don’t indicate incorrect understanding of the words)
+	- Protowords (also known as phonetically consistent forms -- PCFs)
+		- Phonetically consistent: the child uses the same word every time.
 	- Things that help with accurate word extension:
 		- Taxonomic extension: words to things are actually taxonomies (they are of the same category)
 - Word spurt: see Choi & Gopnik (1995)